ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

 For us, it is undesirable to automatically add these additional imports and hence dependencies on certain stages unless they were actually used.

+An implicit ``Prelude`` import will require the package which provides ``Prelude`` to be compiled for all stages, whether it is used or not.
+This may cause a programmer a problem if there are subtlties about compiling their Prelude for a particular stage.

+In this case, we would then also need a design about how to turn off the specific imports.
+Writing ``import quote Prelude ()`` is not sufficient, because the module will still depend on ``Prelude`` at a particular stage.
+The programmer would have to enable ``NoImplicitPrelude`` in their library to turn off all ``Prelude`` imports, before manually adding them back.
+They would have to enable this in all modules as well, lest a sneaky implicit import suddently adds back a ``Prelude`` dependency at an undesired stage.

+Therefore it seems more in spirit with the proposal to make programmers depend explicitly on a prelude at different levels if they want to do so.

 Other alternatives